exgalcos/exgalcos.github.io/publications.md

 ###  _Revision_/_Submitted_

+Combining dependent $p$-values using heavy tailed distributions and their asymptotic results with applications to genomic data. _Submitted_.

 Kim, J., Park, J. and Park, H. High dimensional discriminant rules with shrinkage estimators of the covariance matrix and mean vector. _Submitted_.